Job Posting: Idaho State University

 12 Month Full-Time

 Participates in reference desk duty.
-Assists faculty, students, staff and other users on a one-on-one basis by answering specific information requests, offering research assistance, and guiding users in the effective use of a broad range of information resources found in the library.
-Some
+Assists faculty, students, staff and other users on a one-on-one basis by answering specific information requests, offering research assistance and guiding users in the effective use of a broad range of information resources offered by the Library.

 Serves as a bibliographer to designated academic departments and oversees the selection of materials in assigned subject areas.
 Assists in collection development and evaluation; monitors pertinent portions of the acquisitions budget; works to develop and maintain good relations with faculty members.

 Participates in professional activities, including university and library committees and task forces, and attends professional meetings.

 M.L.S., M.L.I.S. or equivalent degree from an ALA-accredited program by date of hire

 Demonstrated ability to plan, coordinate and manage existing digital library projects